Standing all day isn’t good for you either

 Focal Upright positions itself in ergonomic office furniture, making their studies available online.
 Their seats indeed score very high on ergonomics, but this goes with a bit of compromise in the details of design.
 According to them, the perfect posture for your body is a 135° leaning posture, which is supported with their seats.
 Their most affordable model, the Mogo seat, is the most simple of all the stools we’ve seen, and its very mobile.
 Their most expensive version, the locus seat, includes a nicely integrated anti-fatigue mat.

 The seat parts are sourced in Germany and China, and assembled in Rhode Island.
 Material spec lists are available for each product on their website.
-The seats come with different color options and prices range from $99 to $715.
+The seats come with different colour options and prices range from $99 to $715.

 A nice comparison list to find your perfect fit is available on their website.